-- O We will select approximately 8-12 proposals for PRIME this fiscal year, with a total budget of up to 40 million yen per project for R&D costs (direct costs) over the R&D period - O For this PRIME (solo type) R&D area, duplicate submissions to the JST PRESTO research area "Fundamental understanding of age-related organismal transformations" also initiated under this same R&D Objective will be allowed as an exceptional measure.
-However, the R&D Proposals should be submitted separately to each organization using the specific formats designated for AMED (PRIME) or JST (PRESTO).
-We cannot accept R&D Proposals submitted using the wrong format.
-A proposal will not be selected simultaneously for the two areas.
+- O We will select approximately 8-12 proposals for PRIME this fiscal year, with a total budget of up to 40 million yen per project for R&D costs (direct costs) over the R&D period. - O For this PRIME (solo type) R&D area, duplicate submissions to the JST PRESTO research area "Fundamental understanding of age-related organismal transformations" also initiated under this same R&D Objective will be allowed as an exceptional measure.